-3 The Model
+3. The model

 In this section, we present a dynamic pricing model of renewable life insurance.
 After setting up the model, we characterize consumer demand, define incentive compatible premiums, and present the insurer's optimization problem.
+All proofs of our theoretical results are included in Appendix B.2.

-3.1 The Setup
+3.1.
+The setup

-3.1.1 Consumers and Preferences
+3.1.1.
+Consumers and preferences

 We consider an economy consisting of overlapping generations of three-period-lived consumers.
-The economy operates in discrete time, $t = 0, 1, 2, \ldots$ At each date t, there is a continuum of consumers with demand for insurance, where a unit of them are young and the rest are old.
+The economy operates in discrete time, t = 0, 1, 2, ...
+At each date t, there is a continuum of consumers with demand for insurance, where a unit of them are young and the rest are old.
 We refer to the young born at t as consumers of generation t.
 For each generation t, the young decide whether to purchase insurance at t and whether to renew, forgo coverage, or search for a new policy when old at t + 1.
 The life insurance market does not exist for generation t consumers at t + 2, because they are dead in t + 3 and beyond.